-- 24.4.
-A thesis or dissertation may be submitted for examination at any time during the calendar year.23 - 24.5.
-In order to enable the examination process to be completed on time with a view to the next December or March graduation ceremonies, the thesis or dissertation shall be submitted (in electronic and hard copy formats) for examination prior to 1 September preceding the next December or March graduation ceremonies. - 24.6.
-Each candidate is accountable for the costs involved in the copying and binding of his or her thesis or dissertation for purposes of examination,24 should any of the examiners or assessors require a hard copy. - 24.7.
-The cost of sending the copies of a master's thesis or doctoral dissertation to the external examiners or assessors by courier will be at the expense of the department concerned.25
+- 25.2.
+In addition to the electronic versions, a maximum of three hard copies in the case of a master's thesis or four hard copies in the case of a doctoral dissertation may also be required to be delivered by the student to the chairperson of the Research Committee in order to make such hard copies available to the examiners and assessor.
+The delivery of these hard copies of the master's thesis or doctoral dissertation needs to be accompanied by a declaration (Form F) signed by the student in which it is confirmed that the electronic version which was submitted to the supervisor(s) for purposes of the plagiarism check was the same version as the hard copies handed in. - 25.3.
+The master's thesis is sent to the examiners electronically and/or by courier in accordance with paragraph 29.4 below and the doctoral dissertation is sent to the examiners electronically and/or by courier in accordance with paragraph 30.4 below.
+An electronic copy of the thesis or dissertation is also sent to, respectively, the members of the assessment panel or the non-examining chairperson. - 25.4.
+A thesis or dissertation may be submitted for examination at any time during the calendar year, subject to the required permission being obtained.25 - 25.5.
+In order to enable the examination process to be completed on time with a view to the next December or March graduation ceremonies, the thesis or dissertation shall be submitted (in electronic and hard copy formats) for examination prior to 1 September preceding the next December or March graduation ceremonies. - 25.6.
+Each candidate is accountable for the costs involved in the copying and binding of his or her thesis or dissertation for purposes of examination, 26 should any of the examiners or assessor require a hard copy. - 25.7.
+The cost of sending the copies of a master's thesis or doctoral dissertation to the external examiners or assessor by courier will be at the expense of the department concerned.27

-23 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.9.11.
+25 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.9.22.

-24 Calendar 2018 (Part 1 General) Postgraduate Qualifications paragraphs 6.11.9 and 6.12.
+26 Calendar 2023 (Part 1 General) Postgraduate Qualifications paragraphs 6.10.9 and 6.11.

-25 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.11.9.
+27 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.10.9.